openstack/telemetry-specs/specs/mitaka/event-to-sample-publisher.rst

 ===============
-Add a new notifier publisher and use this publisher in event transformer, when there is a new transformed event from events pipeline transformers, convert it to notification, send it back to ceilometer notificaton listener, the notification payload is generated from event traits, then the sample pipeline will convert and publish it into sample.
+Add a new notifier publisher and use this publisher in event transformer, when there is a new transformed event from events pipeline transformers, convert it to notification, send it back to ceilometer notification listener, the notification payload is generated from event traits, then the sample pipeline will convert and publish it into sample.